riatlabs/cdc-badge/docs/design-choices.md

 GPIOs and worse performance (single core RISC-V).

 ## Flashing
-### ESP32-S3
 Options:
 1. Via USB.
 2. Via UART.
 Pins are broken out and there are 2 buttons available: BOOT/FLASH and RESET.

-### Sipeed M1
-Options:
-1. USB to UART bridge via S3.
-   - S3 exposes a bridge COM port to the M1.
-   - PC flashtool targets that COM; S3 forwards bytes to M1 UART and toggles the BOOT/RESET GPIOs on the M1 to enter the bootloader.
-   - Keeps a single USB connection.
-   - If this proves cumbersome, we can add a USB hub or a dedicated USB-UART bridge for the M1.
-2. Direct UART (breakouts available).
-Possible to use an external USB-UART dongle.

 ## Power Sub-System Requirements
 - Lithium-ion polymer battery (LiPo)